elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 law enforcement agency that had international jurisdiction and military power.
 The AMP was the Association for Metahuman Policy, a society of humans who, like me, had some form of mutation or superpower.
 These powers were dubbed "metas", and all legal metahuman citizens had to be registered with the AMP.
-The AMP has the highest decision making power for any metahuman-related event or policy, whether it be a law, a crime investigation, or judicial hearing.
+The AMP had the highest decision making power for any metahuman-related event or policy, whether it be a law, a crime investigation, or judicial hearing.
 The AMP was divided into several divisions, the main ones being the Internal, Public, and